 Olive Stefanski (they/she) is a queer Jewish artist and teacher, currently living on Potawatomi, Odawa, Ojibwe, Miami, Fox and Illinois land.
-Their recent solo exhibition of handwoven textiles and vessels, And Before One, What Are You Counting? was on view at Roman Susan Art Foundation in August of 2021.
-And Before One, What Are You Counting? was chosen as a partner exhibition program for The Available City by the Chicago Architecture Biennial and was featured in the Chicago Reader, Sixty Inches to Center and the Visualist.
+Their recent solo exhibition of weavings and sculptures titled And Before One, What Are You Counting? premiered at Roman Susan Art Foundation in August of 2021 and was chosen as a partner exhibition program by the Chicago Architecture Biennial.

 In 2015, they earned an MFA from the School of the Art Institute of Chicago, followed by a three year apprenticeship at the Chicago Weaving School from 2017-2020.
 Recently, their work was included in an essay written by Solomon Brager and published in ArtForum titled States of Mind: Towards an Alternative Future for Jewish Art which highlighted queer, leftist, and Anti-Zionist Jewish artists, cultural workers, exhibitions, and art movements.